'In the presence of greatness': Rare sighting of blue whale off B.C. coast | CBC News

 How big is big?

 Blue whales are the largest animal known to ever exist.
-They can reach up to 30 metres in length and an adult female can weigh up to 180 tonnes.
+They can be up to 30 metres long and an adult female can weigh up to 180 tonnes.

-"This is the equivalent of 2¼ logging trucks at 80 metric tonnes and twice as heavy as any dinosaur," wrote Hildering.
+"This is the equivalent of 2¼ logging trucks at 80 metric tonnes and twice as heavy as any dinosaur," Hildering wrote.

-Hildering and her team spotted the blue whale, as well as some sperm whales, from aboard a Canadian Coast Guard ship while conducting research on endangered and threatened species of cetaceans, turtles and sharks.
+Hildering and her team spotted the blue whale, and some sperm whales, from a coast guard ship while researching endangered and threatened cetaceans — the group of aquatic mammals that includes whales — turtles and sharks.

-There have been fewer than 50 sightings of blue whales in the waters off B.C. by DFO since surveys began in 2002, suggesting that population numbers have fallen.

-Commercial fishing in the North Pacific between 1910 and 1965, when at least 9,500 of the animals were harvested, is largely responsible for the population decline.
+There have been fewer than 50 sightings of blue whales off B.C. by DFO since surveys began in 2002.
+Their numbers diminished largely because of commercial fishing in the North Pacific between 1910 and 1965, when at least 9,500 of the animals were killed.

-The B.C Cetacean Sightings Network says it is unclear how many blue whales remain because of the large range they travel and low sampling rates.
+The B.C Cetacean Sightings Network says it is unclear how many blue whales remain because of both the large area they travel and low sampling rates.

 Since the end of commercial whaling in 1966, human threats to the blue whale population have included collisions with ships, increasing whale-watching activity, entanglement in fishing gear, and pollution, according to DFO.